Why and how to keep your personal and business finances separate

 Many new entrepreneurs tend to use their personal bank accounts to deposit payments and pay bills for their business.
 Once a venture is up and running, however, it’s important for business owners to take steps to separate their business and personal finances.

-To learn more about the steps to launch a new business, including how to form your business with an exclusive offer from Incfile, you can visit the Bank of America Start a Business Center.
+To learn more about the steps to launch a new business, including how to form your business with an exclusive offer from Bizee, you can visit the Bank of America Start a Business Center.

 Why keep business and personal finances separate?